 What I don’t like is Daily Deals and crap like that.
 I don’t like people who advertise their stuff too much...When you find something yourself you feel better for it...I’d rather still scroll down and kind of make my own choices.

 The issues raised within interviewees stories were frequently linked back to eBay ‘mak[ing] it easy for everyone to use, whether you’re a first time eBayer or you’ve been doing it for years’.
-As postulated by Denegri-Knott and Zwick (2011 p11), once knowledge’s are delegated to electronic agents, the ‘possibility of surprise and serendipity that characterised early experiences in the user-generated space gives way to routine’.
+As postulated by Denegri-Knott and Zwick (2011 p11), once knowledges are delegated to electronic agents, the ‘possibility of surprise and serendipity that characterised early experiences in the user-generated space gives way to routine’.
 The easier eBay makes the buying and selling processes through technological advance, the more they risk eliminating the thrill originally present and sought out via their auctions as eBayers become skilled in the acts of deskilling through electronic agents (Lehtonen, 2003).

+I wonder if upfront this could be more about how eBaying requires skilling of a particular nature (that is about how one is socialised into using the site effectively) about the acquisition of necessary knowledges and specific rules that enable users to find desired objects.
+This is about the mobilisation of embodied knowledges (Dant) in the eBayer which are technological in the sense that they know how to use search engines, to broader object related knowledges (what things are, how much are they worth) and embedded knowledges eBay itself.
+This so reading can then lead us to an argument that over time as knoweldges and levels of skills become settled, that this seems to produce tedium amongst the people you spoke to.
+So for instance they got about using auction sniper or learnt how to use specific words to search for bargains, etc.

 DESKILLING AND REDUCED COMMITMENT